netojose/news-api/README.md

 - Production URL: https://mistho-api.herokuapp.com
 - Production docs: https://mistho-api.herokuapp.com/docs

+## Integration

+This project works serving API for this another project: https://github.com/netojose/news-site

 ## Project hosting

 This project is hosted on Heroku (please be patient on first request, Heroku free accounts put the machine to sleep when inactive).